christopher-dG/gpymusic/README.md

 # pmcli - (p)lay (m)usic for (cli)

-Browse and stream Google Play Music from the command line
+Browse and stream Google Play Music from comfort and familiarity of your favourite terminal

 ![screencast]( https://zippy.gfycat.com/SnivelingLavishAtlanticblackgoby.gif "gfy")